Egg Custard Recipe

 - A delicious addition to a child’s diet, egg custard gives extra energy to kids due to the presence of sugar.

-- Egg yolk contains omega-3 fatty acids along with Vitamin A, D, E, and K which acts as an antioxidant for preventing your baby from illness.
+- Egg yolk contains omega-3 fatty acids and vitamins A, D, E, and K, which act as antioxidants to prevent illness in your baby.

-- Containing the right amount of calories, protein, and fat, it makes a baby feel fuller for a longer duration.
+- It contains the right amount of calories, protein, and fat, making a baby feel fuller for longer.

-- Milk contains calcium that is good for healthy bones and teeth.
+- Milk contains calcium, which is good for healthy bones and teeth.

-- Butter is a good source of Vitamin A which is good for skin, immune function, and healthy vision.
+- Butter is a good source of Vitamin A, which is good for the skin, immune functions, and healthy vision.

 Buying Guide

-This buying guide ensures you buy quality products for preparing the tastiest egg custard without compromising on your child’s health.
+This guide ensures you buy quality products to prepare the tastiest egg custard without compromising your child’s health.

-- Buy pasteurised milk without the presence of added sugar.
+- Buy pasteurised milk without added sugar.
 Fortified milk contains vital calcium and vitamins.
-Leaky milk packets should be avoided.
+Avoid leaky milk packets.

 - Look for the expiry date of the products bought from the supermarket shelf.